Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Wireless/10.Acess List/readme.md

 In MikroTik RouterOS, the **Access List** is the counterpart to the Connect List.

-While the Connect List is for the client, the **Access List is for the Access Point (AP)** to control which clients are allowed to connect.
+While the Connect List is for the client to which AP they can connect to , the **Access List is for the Access Point (AP)** to control which clients are allowed to connect.

 ---